PoloIslam/GoogleHomepage/README.txt

-I am recreating the Google Homepage
+I am re-creating the Google Homepage from scratch.